Weak and entropy physics-informed neural networks for conservation laws

-When $U$ is smooth, the entropy satisfies the additional conservation law $\partial_t\eta(U)+\nabla_x\cdot q(U)=0$.
-However, when discontinuities are present, entropy may be produced across shocks.
-The physically admissible solution must therefore satisfy the entropy \emph{inequality}
+For smooth $U$, $\partial_t \eta(U) + \nabla_x \cdot q(U) = 0$.
+In the presence of discontinuities, entropy may be produced across shocks, and the physically admissible solution satisfies the entropy inequality

 in the distributional sense.
-This condition rules out nonphysical weak solutions and ensures uniqueness in many important cases, including scalar conservation laws and several physically relevant systems.
-As in the case of weak conservation, integrating over an arbitrary space--time subdomain $D$ and applying the divergence theorem yields the integral form
+For scalar conservation laws, this admissibility condition rules out nonphysical weak solutions and yields uniqueness.
+For systems, an entropy inequality associated with a chosen mathematical entropy pair provides a physically motivated admissibility constraint, but not a general uniqueness characterization.
+Integrating over an arbitrary space--time subdomain $D$ and applying the divergence theorem gives the integral form

-While weak conservation provides an equality that enforces balance of the conserved quantities, the entropy condition introduces a one-sided constraint that selects the physically admissible solution.
-Together, \eqref{eq:weak_conservation} and~\eqref{eq:entropy_inequality} characterize the entropy solution of~\eqref{eq:conservation_law}, and both identities serve as the direct basis for the loss function constructed in Section~\ref{sec:wepinns}.
+For scalar conservation laws, the Kru\v{z}kov family $\eta_\kappa(u) = |u - \kappa|$, $q_\kappa(u) = \mathrm{sgn}(u-\kappa)(F(u) - F(\kappa))$, $\kappa \in \mathbb{R}$, has a specific status: enforcing \eqref{eq:entropy_inequality} for every $\kappa$ is equivalent to the Oleinik admissibility condition and singles out the unique entropy solution, including for non-convex fluxes.
+The WE-PINNs formulation of Section~\ref{sec:wepinns} and the convergence analysis of Section~\ref{sec:convergence} both use this characterization.
+For systems, a single mathematical entropy pair $(\eta, q)$ associated with the model is used; the Euler choice is reported in~\ref{app:entropies}.

+In the scalar Kru\v{z}kov setting, identities~\eqref{eq:weak_conservation} and~\eqref{eq:entropy_inequality} characterize the entropy solution.
+In the general system setting, they provide the conservation and entropy-admissibility constraints that form the basis of the loss functional in Section~\ref{sec:wepinns}.